geerlingguy/ansible-role-k8s_manifests/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

     k8s_manifests:
+      # Can be a path inside the `k8s_manifests_base_dir`.
       - monitoring/prometheus

+      # Use a `file` lookup if you don't want to template the manifest file.
       - dir: monitoring/grafana-configmap
         lookup_type: 'file'

+      # You can set a namespace per manifest (templated to `manifest_namespace`).
+      - dir: docker-registry
+        namespace: registry

 A list of Kubernetes manifest directories to apply to a Kubernetes cluster.
-This list can either be raw directory paths or folder names, or can be a dict with `dir` (the directory path/folder name) and `lookup_type` (the Ansible lookup type used for the `manifest.yml` file).
+This list can either be raw directory paths or folder names, or can be a dict with `dir` (the directory path/folder name), optional `lookup_type` (the Ansible lookup type used for the `manifest.yml` file), and optional `namespace` (templated to `manifest_namespace`).

 This role then looks inside the specified directory for each manifest, and applies a `manifest.yml` file (and all it's contents) using the Ansible `k8s` module.